AURORA

 Proposed Approach / Solution

-SDSC along with the PSI partners develop methods for integrating PDE-based simulation of pollution transport with observations in over ~400 unique locations in Europe.
-We use statistics and machine learning to create a high-performing downscaling model that allows to recover the pollution profiles in different location, these profiles will be used as exposures in a survival analysis study in collaboration with TPH (Fig.2).
+SDSC along with the PSI partners developed methods for integrating PDE-based simulation of pollution transport with observations in over ~400 unique locations in Europe.
+We used statistics and machine learning to create a high-performing downscaling model that allows us to recover the pollution profiles in all over Europe on a grid composed of cells of 200m.

 Figure 1.
 Levels and sources of PM10 and DTTvPM10 in Europe.